cjwomack/Buzzmania/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.[12]
 ```

+### Info about code
+mr-grayda's code is Visual Basic 6.
+It uses the PS2 Buzz controllers with a SQLite 2 Database.
+(SQLite 2 is deprecated, you can't even read it with Python) I have not yet been able to test with these controllers.
+However, I have made some improvements.
+- Added some click input for some menu items
+- Fixed some bugs in keyboard input.
+(Eg couldn't use keyboard buttons 1,2,3,4 corresponding when a player number 1 - 4 was not specified.
+Hence checked for this condition and arbitarily assigned to Player 1)
+- Added a window mode.
+- Attempting to make interface scalable for full screen or half a screen or less.

+## Things to do
+- Remember Location and size of previous window
+- Fix keyboard input in quiz mode
+- Test with PS2 Buzz controller
+- Investigate http requests for integration with Python or IPC communication (Of course I could fork some other Python code too).
+So imagine you have an audience.
+You poll the audience for the favorite icecream perhaps via Flask or a Google Sheets.
+The four contestants get points if they guess the most popular or least popular  preference.
+Eg 12 points if 1 contestant chooses correctly, 6 each for 2 contestants, 4 poitns for 3 contestants and 3 points if all 4 contestants guess correctly.